RouninMedia/frontend-danis3h-capsules/README.md

 Here's how they are deployed on the Front End.

-## Danis³h Capsule Standard Text Notation
+## Danis³h Capsule Attribute Notation
 The **Attribute Notation** to describe a capsule looks like this:

     Capsule_Examples:::CX_My_Capsule::Season:Spring||time:evening